10 SW Ash Street #100 (corner of Naito & Ash)

 No need to fear the hills anymore, with 8 speeds and a full Chromoly frame this is your true go anywhere Roadster.

-Finally a kid’s bike that looks like a bike.
+Balance bike - 16" or 20".
 Thinner, lighter tubing equals happier kid and with its classic streamline profile it’s a first bike any kid would be proud of.

 This bag is perfect for the little things: keys, wallet, phone.
 Attaches to the toptube, handlebar, or the back of your Brooks saddle.
 Grommet on the back makes for easy headphone access.
 The pouch is made of durable waxed canvas, oil skin leather and sold brass snaps.
 Available in navy or army green with cream cotton lining.Dimensions: 12cm (h) x 18cm (w) x 5cm (d) Available colors: Army Green, Navy and Sand